fkie-cad/mcritweb/README.md

 ## Credits & Notes

 MCRITweb uses the following projects:
-* the awesome [CFGExplorer](https://github.com/hdc-arizona/cfgexplorer) library published by the Humans, Data, and Computers Lab at CS Arizona in order to visualize disassembly.
+* the awesome [CFGExplorer](https://github.com/hdc-arizona/cfgexplorer) library, published by the Humans, Data, and Computers Lab at CS Arizona, is used to visualize disassembly.
 * `bootstrap`, `jquery`, and `font-awesome` for its appearence.

 Pull requests welcome! :)